overview

 History

-Orchard Beach is the only public beach in the Bronx and is sometimes called “the Bronx Riviera.”
-It has long served as a popular recreational, meeting, and cruising place for the LGBT community, particularly for people of color.
+Orchard Beach, located in Pelham Bay Park, is the only public beach in the Bronx and is sometimes called “the Bronx Riviera.”
+The beach and the park have long served as a popular recreational, meeting, and cruising place for the LGBT community, particularly for people of color.

-Entry by Amanda Davis, project manager, and Jay Shockley, project director (March 2017; last revised April 2022).
+Entry by Amanda Davis, project manager, Cecelia Halle, project consultant, and Jay Shockley, project director (March 2017; last revised July 2024).

 NOTE: Names above in bold indicate LGBT people.